How to open a business account in Australia

 Multi-user access

 Business accounts are not just used by the business owner.
-They also need to be accessible to the accountants, finance team and other employees.
+They also need to be accessible to the accountants, finance team members and other employees.
 That’s why you should make sure your business account offers multi-user access.

-Setup your global business account with WorldFirst
+Alternative to business bank accounts: Open a global business account with WorldFirst

 WorldFirst is a one-stop digital payment provider for global businesses and SMEs in international trade.
 We are focused on empowering SMEs to successfully execute their growth plans.